UBS lifts Butterfly Network Inc [BFLY] price estimate. Who else is bullish?

-Butterfly Network Inc [NYSE: BFLY] loss -13.87% on the last trading session, reaching $0.89 price per share at the time.
+Butterfly Network Inc [NYSE: BFLY] gained 8.95% on the last trading session, reaching $0.89 price per share at the time.
 The company report on October 10, 2023 at 7:00 AM that ThinkSono Joins Butterfly Garden to Deploy ThinkSono AI on Butterfly’s Imaging Platform.

 ThinkSono enters Butterfly Garden, leveraging Butterfly Network’s software development kit (SDK) to build and deploy ThinkSono AI that will be compatible with Butterfly’s leading imaging platform.